nico87/OpenModal/README.md

 The width of the window in case the url or html parameters are used.
 The height is calculated automatically.

+	locked: false

+If true, the window can't be closed by the user if the buttons are not shown.
+Clicking on the background does nothing.

 	buttonOk: true

 True to show the modal window's "Ok" button.